gorillamania/aicodebot.github.io/test.md

 * **Instant Commit Messages**: Curate commit messages that narrate your code’s story like never before.
 * **Innovative Brainstorming**: Harness the power of AI to brainstorm and develop groundbreaking features.
 * **Speedy Code Reviews<** Get instantaneous feedback to elevate your code’s quality.
-* **Effortless Debugging**: Discover and eliminate bugs at lightning speed.<
+* **Effortless Debugging**: Discover and eliminate bugs at lightning speed.

 # Collaborate and Contribute

 The brilliance of AICodeBot flourishes through the collaboration of ingenious minds like yours.
 We welcome developers passionate about revolutionizing coding experiences.
-Leave your mark by contributing to our open-source GitHub project. </p>
+Leave your mark by contributing to our open-source GitHub project.

 <a href="https://github.com/gorillamania/AICodeBot" target="_blank">Join us</a> in the quest to build the ultimate AI team member!